 Hello, My name is Eric Zimmermann.
 I am a DJ and Master of Ceremonies, Pianist, Band Leader and Host of Wedding & Event Podcast.
-I perform for parties and weddings in some of the most beautiful locations in Southern California.
+I perform for parties and weddings in some of the most beautiful locations in Los Angeles and throughout Southern California.

 Anyone could cram a lot of beautiful things into a room (I guess you would then have a museum) but what contributes to an atmosphere where everyone feels welcome and has a good time?

 It has been my pleasure to perform at some of the most prestigious private clubs in Southern California.
 These are stunningly beautiful locations steeped in tradition.
 There you will find the best food; the finest “things.”
 What could be added to all of that?
 What makes it all come alive?

 Welcome? or Not Welcome?

 Now, in contrast, I am sure it has never happened that you walk into the Post Office or DMV for example and were ignored by the attendant.
 (I don’t wish that on anybody; that’s not a good feeling.)
 This could happen anywhere and sometimes does.
 I suppose the attendant may be preoccupied in thought and doesn’t notice someone just walked in or that you are standing there waiting.

 Essential Human Aspect